Eviction court hearings

 The defence form is your chance to say why you have rent arrears and if you disagree with what your landlord put on the ‘claim for possession’ forms.
 You need to return it within 14 days.

 You may have to pay extra court fees if you do not provide information in the defence form and this results in a delay to your court case.

 If you do not attend your court hearing, it’s very likely the judge will decide you’ll lose your home.

 During the hearing

 If you have not received advice before, you can get free legal advice and representation in court on the day of the hearing.
-This is under the Housing Possession Court Duty scheme.
-Contact your local council or the court where your case is being heard.
+This is under the Housing Loss Prevention Advice Service.
+For more information, contact the court where your case is being heard or the Housing Loss Prevention Advice Service.

 The charity Shelter has information on what happens at a possession hearing.